maskedidentity/farmtotable/README.md

 Project Description

-Farm to Table is a web-based platform that connects farmers directly with consumers, eliminating middlemen and ensuring fair pricing.
+Farm-To-Table is a web-based platform that connects farmers directly with consumers, eliminating middlemen and ensuring fair pricing.
 The platform allows farmers to list their fresh produce while consumers can browse, purchase, and arrange for delivery or pickup.
 This enhances the farm-to-table movement, promoting sustainability and reducing food wastage.

 The Problem Statement